Skip to main content

 Source must be withdrawable at take time

 The source market must already permit withdrawal at execution time.
-This withdrawable can be created just in time by the keeper rolling the lender's position forward.
+This withdrawable balance can be created just in time by the keeper rolling the lender's position forward.

 Routing